LukasMystic/BNCC-Final-Project/README.md

   - **Add to Cart:** Add toys to the cart, validate funds at checkout, and update the invoice if successful.
 - **Admin Features:**
   - Manage toy inventory by viewing, searching, filtering, adding, editing, and deleting toys.
+- We also added SQL just incase if the migration is wrong

 ## Technologies Used

 - **Laravel:** PHP framework for web application development.